danpham/nixie_clock/README.md

 ## Safety

 ⚠️ This project involves **high voltage (~170V for Nixie tubes)**.
 - Never touch the circuit while it is powered
-- Use proper insulation materials
 - Work carefully and only with proper knowledge of high-voltage electronics